This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Norway.

 Is mandatory notification compulsory or voluntary?

-Notification is mandatory for concentrations where the turnover thresholds are fulfilled (see question 7 below).
+Notification is mandatory if the turnover thresholds are fulfilled.

 Is there a prohibition on completion or closing prior to clearance by the relevant authority?
 Are there possibilities for derogation or carve out?